 What are the different types of weight-loss surgery?

-- What is the scar like for each type of surgery?
+- What are the scars like for each type of surgery?

 - Is there a difference in how much pain I will have afterward?